keithrbennett/rexe/README.md

 ```

 Putting configuration options in `REXE_OPTIONS` effectively creates custom defaults,
  and is useful when you use options in most or all of your commands.
-Any options specified on the `rexe`
+Any options specified on the Rexe
 command line will override the environment variable options.

 Like any environment variable, `REXE_OPTIONS` could also be set in your startup script, input on a command line using `export`, or in another script loaded with `source` or `.`.

 ### Loading Files

-The environment variable approach works well for command line _options_, but what if we want to specify Ruby _code_ (e.g. methods) that can be used by your `rexe` code?
+The environment variable approach works well for command line _options_, but what if we want to specify Ruby _code_ (e.g. methods) that can be used by your Rexe code?

-For this, `rexe` lets you _load_ Ruby files, using the `-l` option, or implicitly (without your specifying it) in the case of the `~/.rexerc` file.
+For this, Rexe lets you _load_ Ruby files, using the `-l` option, or implicitly (without your specifying it) in the case of the `~/.rexerc` file.
 Here is an example of something you might include in such a file:

 ```
 # Open YouTube to Wagner's "Ride of the Valkyries"